 - vitamins and minerals

 The cost of mesotherapy depends on the type of treatment you’re getting and the number of sessions you need.
-In general, a single session costs between $250 and $600.
+In general, a single session costs between $150 up to $600.
 Because mesotherapy is cosmetic and not medically necessary, insurance companies usually don’t cover the cost.

 During each session, you may or may not have numbing cream applied to your skin depending on what condition you’re having treated.
 Each treatment may only place a tiny drop of the solution into your skin.
 You’ll probably need several mesotherapy sessions to get the desired effect.
 You should expect to return between 3 to 15 times.
 At first, you’ll get the treatment every 7 to 10 days.
 If your skin starts to improve, the treatments will be stretched out to once every two weeks or once a month.